sku6/cs126-final-project-snake/README.md

 <h1>Welcome to Snake!</h1>

 **Description**
-***
 Author: Serlina Ku <br>
 Language: C++ <br>
 Version: 1.0 <br>
 This is a classic game of snake in an app-like form.
+***
+***To run the project: ***
+1. clone the repo
-To run the project just clone the repo, go into the Snake-game folder and run java Main in your terminal.
+2. go into the final-project-sku6/apps folder
+3. run final_project_main in your terminal

 ***